 If you take one (or more) of these medications and you get frequent nosebleeds, mention it to your health care provider.

 In addition, nosebleeds can be a side effect of nose sprays used for allergy symptoms.
 If you use one of these sprays and you develop a nosebleed, talk to your health care provider about temporarily stopping the spray.
 If you get frequent nosebleeds, you may need to completely stop using the spray.
 An alternate medication, such as an antihistamine pill, may be recommended.
 (See "Patient information: Allergic rhinitis (seasonal allergies) (Beyond the Basics)".)

 What if I get repeated nosebleeds? — Frequent nosebleeds can be caused by:

 ●Constant exposure to dry air

 ●Consistent use of steroid nasal sprays (such as those used to manage allergies or congestion)

 ●Snorting drugs into your nose, such as cocaine

 In some cases, recurring nosebleeds can be a sign of a bleeding disorder.
 But when bleeding disorders are present, there are often other clues.
 For example, people with bleeding disorders tend to bruise easily and may bleed more than expected after minor injuries.
 (See "Patient education: von Willebrand disease (Beyond the Basics)".)

 If you wind up needing medical care for a nosebleed, your health care provider will focus first on making sure you can breathe properly and on getting the bleeding to stop.
 If you have lost a lot of blood, you may need IV fluids to restore the lost blood.

 If the bleeding will not stop and the healthcare provider can see the source of the bleeding, he or she may stop the bleeding using a chemical or an electrical device.
-In severe cases, healthcare providers can pack the nostrils with tampons, gauze, foam, or other materials that can help stop the bleeding.
+In severe cases, healthcare providers can pack the nostrils with a sponge, gauze, foam, or other materials that can help stop the bleeding.
 People with serious nosebleeds may need to have a balloon inflated deep within their nose to get the bleeding under control.
 Some patients with prolonged, significant bleeding may be given intravenous fluids for blood.
 (See "Approach to the adult with epistaxis".)